microsoft/frontend-bootcamp/step1-05/demo/README.md

 }
 ```

-> Note that since this is React we had to change `class` to `className`, but nothing else changes.
+> Note that since this is React, we had to change `class` to `className`, but nothing else changes.

 ## TodoListItem